-In addition to noting and writing usability problems in the wireframe, at the end of both evaluations, the evaluators must meet and agree on the identified problems and related ratings to provide a joint feedback.
+In addition to noting and writing usability problems in the wireframe, at the end of both evaluations, the evaluators must meet and agree on the identified problems and related ratings to provide joint feedback.

-Each evaluator is expected to spend about 10-20 minutes to perform the evaluation of the wireframe.
+Each evaluator is expected to spend about 20-30 minutes to perform the evaluation of both prototypes.